 146.115 Deaths to be reported by hospitals, asylums and institutions.
-Every superintendent, manager, physician, nurse or other person having the supervision of any hospital, sanatorium, baby home, poor farm, asylum or other public or quasi-public or private institution, the object of which is to care for the sick, indigent, insane or helpless, shall report any death occurring within the institution under their jurisdiction within three hours after such death.
+Every superintendent, manager, physician, nurse or other person having the supervision of any public, quasi-public, charitable or private institution, the object of which is to care for the sick, indigent, mentally ill, aged or helpless, shall report any death occurring within the institution under their jurisdiction within three hours after such death to the coroner, except the natural death of a person who has been hospitalized more than 24 hours immediately prior to his or her death in a licensed hospital, other than a hospital operated by the state or any political subdivision of the state, and where a duly licensed physician determines the cause of death and signs the death certificate.
+[Amended by 1955 c.190 §1]